xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-10-06_Multi-GPU_with_vastai/Example_Multi-GPU_with_vastai.md

 ``Partial Bitcoin Core encrypted master key, salt, iter_count, and crc in base64:
 YmM65iRhIMReOQ2qaldHbn++T1fYP3nXX5tMHbaA/lqEbLhFk6/1Y5F5x0QJAQBI/maR``

-2) Create your tokenlist file and work out if a server is required We will run this command locally to work out the number of possibilities, fix any errors in or Tokenlist and see if it's worth running on a cloud system...
+### 2) Create your tokenlist file and work out if a server is required
+The tokenlist used in this example is here: [tokenListTest.txt](tokenListTest.txt) We will run this command locally to work out the number of possibilities, fix any errors in or Tokenlist and see if it's worth running on a cloud system...
 (Though you can just do all this on a vast.ai instance if you like)

 `python btcrecover.py --data-extract-string YmM65iRhIMReOQ2qaldHbn++T1fYP3nXX5tMHbaA/lqEbLhFk6/1Y5F5x0QJAQBI/maR --tokenlist ./docs/Usage_Examples/2020-10-06_Multi-GPU_with_vastai/tokenListTest.txt